 An aspect ratio can be defined as the ratio of the height to the width of a rectangular display.
-Since smartphones have a rectangular form factor, aspect ratio in smartphones can be defined as how tall the display is.
+Since smartphones have a rectangular form factor, aspect ratio on smartphones can be defined as how tall the display is.

-So if a screen was 12cm tall (height) and 9cm wide (width), the aspect can be gotten by dividing both numbers with a common denominator until they are no longer divisible by the same common denominator.
+So if a screen was 12cm tall (height) and 9cm wide (width), the aspect ratio can be gotten by dividing both numbers with a common denominator.
+This is done until they are no longer divisible by the same common denominator.

 12/9 (divide both numbers by 3) = 4/3

 There is not a common denominator that can divide both 4 and 3.

 This means that a screen that is 12cm in height and 9cm in length has an aspect ratio of 4 by 3 or 4:3.

 In the early days of smartphones, when a lot of people were still making the leap from devices with buttons to the touch screens of iPhones and Androids, especially Androids.
 Smartphones had huge bezels and those navigation buttons that helped you find your around the phone.
 Then most phones had a 4:3 display.

 The smartphone era did take off and smartphones went into full gear.
 As more content was made for smartphones, consumers started demanding for larger displays.
 This was in order to enjoy content better and the smartphone companies obliged.

 Screens began to get longer and taller and that is the norm today.
 Nowadays though, taller screens seem to be more of an aesthetic or fashion statement than anything else.

 Types of Aspect ratios